yackx/ipgo/content/appendixes/install.md

 ```
 ### Modules

-In some chapters, we make the code more modular by using modules.

-A good example is found in the ch. \ref{stack} Stack.
-You don't need to understand the details of the code if you just began reading this book.
+In some chapters, Go modules are used.
+See for instance \ref{stack} Stack.

-In this example, we have:
+In the following example, we have:

-- a module file `go.mod`
+- a module file `go.mod`.
-- a stack implementation in `package stack`
+- a stack implementation in `package stack`.
 - a demo in `package main`.

-From a directory of your choosing, the file structure is:
+From a directory of your choosing, the directory and file structure is:

 ```
 +-- ipgo